PASTAplus/metapype-eml/README.md

 Metapype uses a `Node` class for modeling elements of the EML XML schema.
 Node instances must be constructed with a `name` parameter, which corresponds to the element name as declared in the schema\*.
 Node edges for either parent or children are constructed of the node's respective address in memory.
-Node instances capture the primary characteristics of the corresponding EML element being modeled, including attributes, content, and children.
+Node instances capture the primary characteristics of the corresponding EML element being modeled, including XML attributes, content, and sub-elements of complex types.
 Attributes of a node instance may be accessed through setters and getters (see the Node API).

 <p align="center"><img src="https://raw.githubusercontent.com/PASTAplus/metapype-eml/master/docs/node.png" /></p>